yogsototh/Scratch/multi/blog/programming-language-experience.md

 fr: Et ça rend le code beacoup plus compact (et parfois illisible).
 fr: Mais c'est vraiment pas mal.
 fr: C'est une sorte de `awk` sous stéroides.
-en: This program will replace every toto by titi inside the `$var` variable.
+en: This program will replace every `toto` by `titi` inside the `$var` variable.
-en: The Perl code is often very compact and usally unreadable.
+en: The Perl code is often very compact and generally unreadable.
 en: But it is a language good to know.
 en: It is a kind of `awk` under steroids.